Grant Lemons

 So you’ve decided to finally book a trip to Paris.
 Félicitations, you’re surely going to love it!

 But let me tell you something.
-A lot of first-timers get it all wrong.
+A lot of first-time visitors get it all wrong.
 They spend their whole trip languishing in long lines, getting mixed up on the Metro, or visiting tourist spots when Paris has so much more to offer.

-The first thing people ask you when you get back from a trip to Paris is “Did you climb the Eiffel Tower?”
-The Eiffel Tower is amazing, but it involves a lot of lining up, so considering buying a ticket in advance, paying a little extra, and skipping the queue.
-That said if, like many of us, you hate lines, skip the tower and get a drop dead view of it from afar by climbing to the top of Sacre Coeur, visiting the terrace at Galeries Lafayette or while enjoying a meal in the brasserie on the balcony of Printemps du Gout.
+The first thing people ask you when you get back from a trip to Paris is “Did you climb the Eiffel Tower?”.
+There is no doubt that it is amazing – so much so that we have rounded up everything you need to know about visiting the Eiffel Tower.
+But it involves a lot of lining up, so considering buying a ticket in advance, paying a little extra, and skipping the queue.
+And if, like many of us, you hate lines, skip the tower and get a drop dead view of it from afar by climbing to the top of Sacre Coeur, visiting the terrace at Galeries Lafayette or while enjoying a meal in the brasserie on the balcony of Printemps du Gout.

 Paris is an extremely walkable city.
-Imagine how nice it will be to be able to pop back into your Paris apartment rental for a breather.
+Imagine how nice it will be to be able to pop back into your Paris vacation apartment rental for a breather.
 Leave the Metro for the hordes of tourists and walk between destinations from your centrally located apartment.
-Renting an apartment is the perfect way to truly experience the city as a Parisian.
+A Paris vacation rental is the perfect way to truly experience the city as a Parisian.
 You can cook, dine, and enjoy extra space and amenities often for less then the cost of a tiny hotel room.

 Embrace the spirit of the flâneur- a French word, referring to someone who wanders aimlessly.
-Wandering is an extremely Parisian thing to do and Paris is the perfect place to do it.
-Leave your guidebook at home, take a few Euro for snacks along the way, and set off.
+Strolling in Paris is an extremely typical thing for locals to do and there is no more perfect place to do it.
+Let us guide you on a walk through the heart of Paris or on a walking tour of must see sights for first time visitors.
+Or be brave and follow any guides at all.
+Take a few Euro for snacks along the way, and set off.
 Get lost.
 Follow the smell of croissants.
 Try, for one day, to set yourself apart from all the other tourists standing on the intersections consulting oversized maps.
 You can do it!

 Tourists tend to have checklists, filled with amazing sights like the Eiffel Tower, the Louvre, the Seine, and Montmartre.
 But why not set aside an afternoon to check out something slightly off the beaten path.
 The Canal Saint-Martin, one of the hippest and most happening places for young locals, is a gem of a neighborhood to explore and get a taste of the real Paris.
 Find a terrace and do some people-watching to see today’s Parisians do in their natural habitat.